michifurther/michifurther/README.md

 - 👋 Hi, I’m @michifurther
 - 👀 I’m interested in data science.
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on some new projects that would help in data science.
+- 💞️ I’m looking to collaborate on some new projects.
-- 📫 How to reach me: reach me through github
+- 📫 How to reach me: through github
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i don't talk much in person.
+- ⚡ Fun fact: i like marillen so much.

 <!---
 michifurther/michifurther is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.